wenzhixin/multiple-select/docs/README.md

 #### width

-Type: integer
+Type: integer/string

-Define the width property of the dropdown list.
+Define the width property of the dropdown list, support a percentage setting.

 By default this option is set to ```undefined```.
 Which is the same as the select input field.